-The Arts District is roughly south of Downtown Las Vegas and is affectionately labeled 18 B. 18 B as in 18 blocks of galleries, specialty retail shops, cafes and an influx of living spaces including luxury high rise condominiums.
-This area that was once a rundown forgotten landscape is now alive with bistros, art installations and a neighborhood of forward thinkers whose pride in their space is evident on virtually every street corner.
+The Arts District is roughly south of Downtown Las Vegas and is affectionately labeled 18 B. 18 B as in 18 blocks of galleries, specialty retail shops, cafes, and an influx of living spaces including luxury high-rise condominiums.
+This area that was once a rundown forgotten landscape is now alive with bistros, art installations, and a neighborhood of forward thinkers whose pride in their space is evident on virtually every street corner.
 Stop in at Velveteen Rabbit for a beer or the Arts Factory for an arts walk featuring local artists.

 7. Downtown Summerlin

 If you find yourself considering a half marathon as you walk through the Farmer’s Market, you’ll realize the Summerlin scene is where you should be.
-You’ll think about your golf swing, your backhand and your ability to recognize a good wine when you look at a wine list.
+You’ll think about your golf swing, your backhand, and your ability to recognize a good wine when you look at a wine list.

-Dining decisions are tough at Downtown Summerlin when you have to choose between the Fried Chicken at Blue Ribbon, the Caipirinhas at Fogo De Chao and the happy hour menu at Public School 702.
-This modern-day shopping and entertainment mecca offers the big chains like Nordstrom and Dillards and the boutique shops such as Attic Salt and Apothec Living.
+Dining decisions are tough at Downtown Summerlin when you have to choose between the Fried Chicken at Blue Ribbon, the Caipirinhas at Fogo De Chao, and the happy hour menu at Public School 702.
+This modern-day shopping and entertainment mecca offers big chains like Nordstrom and Dillards and boutique shops such as Attic Salt and Apothec Living.
 The style is refined but the atmosphere is relaxed chic.